eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 4.2 Design principles

 To effectively translate the European Digital Identity Regulation into a User-friendly, privacy-focused, and secure technical architecture, establishing design principles is crucial.
 These principles, rooted in the regulatory framework and enriched by industry best practices, will serve as fundamental guidelines.
-This approach ensures compliance with requirements emphasizing User-centricity, privacy, security, and cross-border interoperability.
+This approach ensures compliance with requirements emphasising User-centricity, privacy, security, and cross-border interoperability.
 It demonstrates a commitment to both regulatory alignment and excellence in the EUDI Wallet architecture's design.

 #### 4.2.1 User-centricity

 The EUDI Wallet ecosystem prioritises User-centricity as a core design principle.
 This means placing User needs and experience at the forefront of every design decision.
 The Wallet Unit should be intuitive and easy to use, with seamless integration into existing use cases.
 Users should have full control over their attributes and privacy, with transparent information about what are attributes are being presented and to whom.
 Additionally, the Wallet Unit should be accessible and inclusive, catering to Users with varying technical backgrounds and abilities.
-By prioritizing User-centricity, the EUDI Wallet ecosystem fosters trust and encourages widespread adoption, ultimately achieving its goal of empowering Users with secure and convenient digital identity management.
+By prioritising User-centricity, the EUDI Wallet ecosystem fosters trust and encourages widespread adoption, ultimately achieving its goal of empowering Users with secure and convenient digital identity management.

 #### 4.2.2 Interoperability

 The EUDI Wallet ecosystem prioritises interoperability as a core design principle.
 This ensures a Wallet Unit functions seamlessly across borders within the EU.
 Users can travel freely and confidently utilise their digital identity wallets for various services, from e-government platforms to private online interactions.
 Interoperability fosters secure data exchange through standardised protocols, allowing trusted entities to verify credentials effortlessly.
 This not only simplifies the User experience but also strengthens overall security within the system.
 Moreover, interoperability prevents market fragmentation by creating a level playing field for different Wallet Solutions.
 It fosters competition and collaboration, ultimately driving innovation in the EUDI Wallet ecosystem.
-By prioritizing interoperability, the EUDI Wallet architecture lays the foundation for a trusted and universally accepted EUDI Wallet ecosystem across the EU.
+By prioritising interoperability, the EUDI Wallet architecture lays the foundation for a trusted and universally accepted EUDI Wallet ecosystem across the EU.

 #### 4.2.3 Privacy by design

 The EUDI Wallet architecture embodies the principle of privacy by design.
 This means that the protection of User data is a fundamental pillar of the architecture's design.
-The principle of data minimisation guides the collection of personal information, ensuring only what is necessary is gathered.
-The Wallet Unit empowers Users with granular control over what data is presented and to whom.
+The principle of data minimisation guides the collection of personal information, ensuring that Relying Parties gather only the attributes they need and have registered for.
+By enabling selective disclosure of attributes, the Wallet Unit empowers Users with granular control over what data is presented and to whom.
 Transparency is built into the system, with clear explanations of how data is used and protected.
 By making privacy a cornerstone from the beginning, the EUDI Wallet ecosystem aims to foster trust and protect the fundamental rights of its Users.
+Finally, measures are taken to prevent Users from being tracked by Relying Parties, PID Providers, or Attestation Providers.

+For more information, please refer to [Sections 6.1.2.4](#6124-risks-and-mitigation-measures-related-to-authorisation) and [6.1.2.5](#6125-risks-and-mitigation-measures-related-to-user-tracking).

 #### 4.2.4 Security by design

 The EUDI Wallet architecture embraces the principle of security by design.
 This means security considerations are woven into the very fabric of the architecture's design.
 Throughout the design process, potential vulnerabilities are identified and mitigated.
-Secure coding practices are mandated, and the architecture itself minimises attack surfaces by compartmentalizing sensitive data and access controls.
-By prioritizing security from the outset, the EUDI Wallet architecture aims to be inherently resistant to cyberattacks and data breaches, fostering trust and User confidence in this EUDI Wallet ecosystem.
+Secure coding practices are mandated, and the architecture itself minimises attack surfaces by compartmentalising sensitive data and access controls.
+By prioritising security from the outset, the EUDI Wallet architecture aims to be inherently resistant to cyberattacks and data breaches, fostering trust and User confidence in this EUDI Wallet ecosystem.

+For more information, please refer to [Sections 6.1.2.2](#6122-risks-and-mitigation-measures-related-to-confidentiality-integrity-and-authenticity) and [6.1.2.3](#6123-risks-and-mitigation-measures-related-to-tampering-of-cryptographic-keys-and-sensitive-data).

 ### 4.3 Reference architecture